mir-omid/AC-Package/README.md

-This repository contains an implementation of important components/papers that are critical to my thesis research including:
+The AC python prototype repository provides an implementation of the anonymous credentials methods together, primitives, and protocols used and proposed in the following papers:

 [Aggregate Signatures with Versatile Randomization and Issuer-Hiding Multi-Authority Anonymous Credentials](https://eprint.iacr.org/2023/1016) (ACM CCS 2023),